 Diane von Furstenberg

-Diane is married to Barry Diller.
+Von Furstenberg is married to Barry Diller.
 She has two children, Alexander and Tatiana, and four grandchildren.
-With all of her successes, Diane happily maintains, “Children are my greatest creation.”
+With all of her successes, she happily maintains, “Children are my greatest creation.”

 Follow Diane on @therealDVF on Instagram for her personal diary.

 Follow @DVF on Instagram for your daily pop of style inspiration!
 Be #InCharge and join our conversation.